Gauff/TextProcessing/readme.md

 ## Transcription

-Converts audio file to text using Whisper.
+Converts audio and video files to text using Whisper.

 ## Summarization